Fact check: Trump repeats false claims during rally in Waco, Texas

 "The buses taking really bad people back into Honduras and El Salvador, Guatemala and other countries, they wouldn't allow us to go.
 So, I said to them, 'Well, how are we going to get them out?'
 They said, 'Well, sir, we can't get them out.
 We gave up years ago, under the Obama administration 'cause they won't take 'em back,'" Trump said.

-Facts First: It's not true that, as a rule, Guatemala and Honduras wouldn't take back migrants being deported from the US during Obama's administration, though there were some individual exceptions.
+Facts First: It's not true that, as a rule, Guatemala, Honduras and El Salvador wouldn't take back migrants being deported from the US during Obama's administration, though there were some individual exceptions.

-In 2016, just prior to Trump's presidency, neither Guatemala nor Honduras were on the list of countries that Immigration and Customs Enforcement (ICE) considered "recalcitrant," or uncooperative, in accepting the return of their nationals.
+In 2016, just prior to Trump's presidency, none of these three countries were on the list of countries that Immigration and Customs Enforcement (ICE) considered "recalcitrant," or uncooperative, in accepting the return of their nationals.

 For the 2016 fiscal year, Obama's last full fiscal year in office, ICE reported that Guatemala and Honduras ranked second and third, behind only Mexico, in terms of the country of citizenship of people being removed from the US.
 You can read a longer fact check, from 2019, here.